jonathanspoor/jonathanspoor.github.io/about.md

 ### Who am I?

-An EAP lecturer and Trinity CertTESOL tutor currently living and working in Zhuhai, China.
-My university profile page is [here](https://faculty-en.uic.edu.cn/jonathanspoor/en/index/37889/list/index.htm) and you can click the icon below to add me on Linkedin.
+I've worked in ELT in a variety of roles in the UK, China and Australia, including stints as a teacher, writer, Trinity CertTESOL course director and EAP tutor.
+I currently work in Academic management.
+Although blogs are supposedly dead, I wanted to have a space to collect my writing and other projects related to teaching.

+### Now

+At the moment (late Dec, 2023), I'm currently focused on :

+- settling into a new job and working out living in London
+- working on my Master's dissertation on the impact of part-time CertTESOL courses
+- writing some articles and blog posts related to AI and teaching
+- learning some honkyoku by heart - traditional japanese shakuhachi flute music

-### Contact me via email
+### Contact me via email or Linkedin

-firstname.lastname(at)gmail.com
+firstname.lastname(at)gmail.com or click below to find my profile on Linkedin.
+(Email preferred)